tdwg/dwc/docs/rdf/index.md

 #### 1.4.2 Appropriate use of terms (normative)

 Because of the machine-oriented nature of RDF, a provider MUST assume that a consuming client will not infer any meaning from a statement other than what is directly stated or what can be inferred logically from other statements made about the resources and terms involved in the statement.
 For example, a provider might use the name of a resource in a triple with the intention that the name represent the resource itself.
 However, if the term used as the predicate in the triple is designed to refer to resources themselves rather than names of resources, the client may fail to make the connection between the name and the resource itself.
 Depending on how the term is defined, the client may detect an inconsistency or draw unintended conclusions as described below.
-Inappropriate use of terms as RDF predicates can have unintended consequences because unlike text-based data transfer protocols, RDF is designed to allow clients to infer additional facts based on information contained in the definitions of the terms.
-For example, the definition of the term [`foaf:depicts`](http://xmlns.com/foaf/spec/) contains a statement declaring its domain to be `foaf:Image` .
-Thus a provider which describes a resource using a `foaf:depicts` property is also implicitly (and perhaps unknowingly) declaring the resource to be an image.
-Terms which are defined using a form of RDF known as [Web Ontology Language (OWL)](http://www.w3.org/TR/owl2-overview/) can have restrictions placed on their use.
+Inappropriate use of terms as RDF predicates can have unintended consequences because, unlike text-based data transfer protocols, RDF is designed to allow clients to infer additional facts based on information contained in the definitions of the terms.
+For example, the definition of the term [`foaf:depicts`](http://xmlns.com/foaf/spec/) contains a statement declaring its domain to be `foaf:Image`.
+Thus a provider that describes a resource using a `foaf:depicts` property is also implicitly (and perhaps unknowingly) declaring the resource to be an image.
+Terms that are defined using a form of RDF known as [Web Ontology Language (OWL)](http://www.w3.org/TR/owl2-overview/) can have restrictions placed on their use.
 For example, declaring a term to be an `owl:ObjectProperty` indicates that it is inconsistent for the value of that property to be a string literal (i.e., the value is expected be an IRI).

-For these reasons, terms SHOULD be used as predicates in RDF only after the data provider has carefully examined the documentation and usage guidelines associated with the vocabulary or ontology which defines the term and has determined that use of that term is consistent with the meaning which the provider intends to impart to the triple in which the term is to be used as a predicate.
+For these reasons, terms SHOULD be used as predicates in RDF only after the data provider has carefully examined the documentation and usage guidelines associated with the vocabulary or ontology that defines the term and has determined that use of that term is consistent with the meaning the provider intends to impart to the triple in which the term is to be used as a predicate.

 For more detailed information about the implications of using terms that have range, domain, and subproperty declarations in RDF, see [part 4 of the Beginner's Guide to RDF](https://github.com/tdwg/rdf/blob/master/Beginners4Vocabularies.md).
 For more detailed information about how OWL is used to define complex properties of terms in RDF, see [part 7 of the Beginner's Guide to RDF](https://github.com/tdwg/rdf/blob/master/Beginners7OWL.md).

 #### 1.4.3 Use of Darwin Core terms in RDF (normative)

 The general Darwin Core vocabulary, whose terms are in the `dwc:` namespace (`http://rs.tdwg.org/dwc/terms/`), is designed primarily to facilitate the transfer of text-based records from relatively "flat" database tables.
-Because of this, the term recommendations associated with the general vocabulary suggest using text strings to refer to physical and conceptual entities, i.e., names to represent people, citations to represent articles, codes to represent institutions, etc. (The several kinds of roles intended for text strings are detailed in [Section 1.5](#15-roles-of-text-strings-as-values-of-properties-in-dwc-namespace-non-normative).)
+Because of this, the term recommendations associated with the general vocabulary suggest using text strings to refer to physical and conceptual entities, i.e., names to represent people, citations to represent articles, codes to represent institutions, etc. The several kinds of roles intended for text strings are detailed in [Section 1.5](#15-roles-of-text-strings-as-values-of-properties-in-dwc-namespace-non-normative).
 When a record has multiple values for a property, the general Darwin Core term definitions specify that the multiple strings be concatenated and delineated in a single field to avoid forcing the creation of a more normalized data structure.

 However, in RDF, identification of physical and conceptual entities is generally accomplished by IRI references rather than literals.
-If there are multiple values for a property, each value SHOULD be referenced in a separate triple.
-Thus we face a situation where it is desirable in the context of RDF for certain DwC properties to be represented by one to many triples having non-literal (IRI reference) objects, while the actual definitions of the terms in the general DwC vocabulary which represent those properties specify that a single literal (text string) object be provided.
+If there are multiple values for a property, each value MUST be referenced in a separate triple.
+Thus we face a situation where it is desirable in the context of RDF for certain DwC properties to be represented by one to many triples having non-literal (IRI reference) objects, while the actual definitions of the terms in the general DwC vocabulary that represent those properties specify that a single literal (text string) object be provided.

 In a perfect world, all data providers wishing to serve RDF would immediately replace literal references to physical and conceptual resources (names, citations, codes, etc.) with IRI GUIDs that identify those resources and that are reused by other members of the community.
-However, it is more realistic to assume that at least initially many providers will have few (if any) GUIDs available to use as IRI references, so requiring non-literal resources to be referenced exclusively by IRIs would impede the exposure of data in the form of RDF.
+However, it is more realistic to assume that, at least initially, many providers will have few (if any) GUIDs available to use as IRI references, so requiring non-literal resources to be referenced exclusively by IRIs would impede the exposure of data in the form of RDF.
 Therefore, it would be advantageous to provide an alternative set of DwC terms intended for use in RDF with IRI-referenced objects, while continuing to use the general DwC terms for literal objects where providers are unable to convert their existing (string) database fields to IRI references.

 This guide introduces the namespace **`dwciri:`** (`http://rs.tdwg.org/dwc/iri/`) whose terms are intended for use with non-literal objects.
-If a term in the `dwciri:` namespace has an analogue in the `dwc:` namespace having the same local name, the `dwciri:` term SHALL have the same meaning as its `dwc:` counterpart.
+If a term in the `dwciri:` namespace has an analogue in the `dwc:` namespace with the same local name, the `dwciri:` term SHALL have the same meaning as its `dwc:` counterpart.
 For example, `dwciri:recordedBy` has the same meaning as `dwc:recordedBy`, but as an RDF predicate `dwciri:recordedBy` is intended to be repeatable and have an IRI-reference object.
-Providers whose databases include the field `dwc:recordedBy` with records containing concatenated lists of names MAY publish those values immediately as single RDF triples using `dwc:recordedBy` as the predicate and containing one literal object which is the concatenated list string.
+Providers whose databases include the field `dwc:recordedBy` with records containing concatenated lists of names MAY publish those values immediately as single RDF triples using `dwc:recordedBy` as the predicate and containing one literal object, which is the concatenated list string.
 In this manner, publication of data as RDF can begin immediately using the `dwc:` terms without the requirement that every resource have an assigned IRI GUID.
 As the community develops mechanisms for discovering and reusing IRIs, data providers can make the shift to `dwciri:` terms.
 As a part of their data updating and cleaning process providers or aggregators may eventually parse the strings, search a community IRI repository, and match strings with existing IRIs or create new ones if they do not already exist.

 #### 1.4.4 Limitations of this guide (non-normative)

 This guide provides general guidance about how Darwin Core property terms can be used as RDF predicates and specifies that Darwin Core class terms should be used in `rdf:type` declarations ([Section 2.3.1.5](#2315-classes-to-be-used-for-type-declarations-of-resources-described-using-darwin-core-normative)).
 However, the Darwin Core standard does not specify precisely which resources are to be included as instances of its classes nor does it declare domains for its property terms.
 Although the [Darwin Core Quick Reference Guide](https://dwc.tdwg.org/terms/) suggests which properties might be applied to instances of classes by organizing those property terms under class headings, Darwin Core leaves specific decisions about type declaration and property assignment to community consensus.
-Some examples which show varying approaches to assigning resources to Darwin Core classes and connecting them with object properties defined outside Darwin Core are provided in the [Darwin Core informative ancillary web page](https://github.com/tdwg/rdf/blob/master/DwCAncillary.md).
+Some examples that show varying approaches to assigning resources to Darwin Core classes and connecting them with object properties defined outside Darwin Core are provided in the [Darwin Core informative ancillary web page](https://github.com/tdwg/rdf/blob/master/DwCAncillary.md).

 ### 1.5 Roles of text strings as values of properties in dwc: namespace (non-normative)

 When humans communicate in written language, they use strings of text characters to impart meaning.
 In some cases text strings may have a relatively unambiguous meaning.
 However, in many cases the exact meaning of a text string will depend on the context in which it is used.
-Take for example the text string "Germany".
+Take, for example, the text string "Germany".
 That string might be intended to refer to a location bounded by some agreed-upon geographical borders.
 It may be intended to refer to a political entity, i.e., "the government of Germany".
-It might be intended to refer to an entity that includes all of the inhabitants living with certain geographical borders.
+It might be intended to refer to an entity that includes all of the inhabitants living with certain geographical borders, i.e., "the people of Germany".
 It might also be intended to be a name recorded in a certain language.
 Is "Germany" the same as "Deutschland"?
 Does "Germany" mean the same thing as the code "DE"?
 Is "Germany" the same as "Federal Republic of Germany"?
 The answers to all of these questions depends on what one means by "Germany".

 In text-based data transfer systems, text strings are the predominant means by which information is conveyed.
 It would be a relatively simple matter to simply "translate" existing Darwin Core text-based data into RDF by making every string value be the literal object of a predicate that is the Darwin Core property.
 But that would not result in RDF that conveys the kind of "meaning" that RDF was designed to impart.